-MC cable may be utilized per UL and NEC standards with the following limitations: MC cable may only be used as lighting switch legs above a dropped ceiling, or used to fish a finished sheetrock wall to add a switch or receptacle and must terminate to junction box and conduit within 3 feet of exiting the top of the sheetrock wall.
+MC cable may be utilized per UL and NEC standards with the following limitations: MC cable may only be used as lighting switch legs above a dropped ceiling, but the final connection to fixtures must be with a standard 18/3 fixture whip.
+MC may be used to fish a finished sheetrock wall to add a switch or receptacle and must terminate to junction box and conduit within 3 feet of exiting the top of the sheetrock wall.